 Most of the time, you’ll need around 3 months for a good-quality MVP.
 However, based on your goals and plans, there is always a way out even when the deadlines are very tight.

-For example, you need to pitch a project to your investor in two weeks?
+For example, do you need to pitch a project to your investor in two weeks?
 We won’t be able to have a product ready in that time, but we can create a prototype, which will show the advantages of the solution.
-Other things that can be done in a relatively short period of time are the project development plan, design, etc.
+Other things that can be done in a relatively short period are the project development plan, design, etc.

+Do we need to start from scratch or do we need to rework the existing system?
+Counterintuitively, it’s often (not always) faster to create something from scratch than to dig through the legacy code to understand the project’s architecture.
 A side question to this one is – do you need to create a standalone product or a module for the existing system?
 We mentioned this briefly in the question about the technologies, but it’s an important piece of information that will help us make decisions regarding the languages and databases used.

 Yes, we realize that oftentimes this question sounds too upfront.
 However, one of the reasons we ask is because having an idea about the projected budget for the system helps us to schedule the activities on the timeline, choose the technologies and integrations, and see what we can do for the MVP.

 At HUSPI, we don’t work for stockholders’ equity in the project.
-It might be a good option for larger companies that are searching for startups to invest into and we’re steadily growing toward that goal.
+It might be a good option for larger companies that are searching for startups to invest in and we’re steadily growing toward that goal.
 Nevertheless, at the present moment, this business model is not one of ours.

 It might seem like we want a lot of information, but if you think about it – you probably have all the answers to the questions we’ve asked.
-Our final goal is to create such an application for you that will ultimately help your business grow and prosper.
+Our final goal is to create an application for you that will ultimately help your business grow and prosper.
 We love the success stories of our clients, especially when we have helped along the way.